Jinxiang2000/IOE-511/README.md

 ## Getting Started

-To use our optimization package, ensure you have Python installed on your system.
+To use our optimization package, ensure you have Matlab installed on your system.
 Clone this repository and navigate to the project directory.
 Use the following command to solve an optimization problem:

 ```
 [x, f] = optSolver_JEKY(problem, method, options)